uncas/Uncas.Automation/Readme.md

 ### DevOps tasks

-- python env
-- setup: installing required dependencies
+- Setup: installing required dependencies
+- Setup virtual environment on Mac
+- Detect whether virtual environment is installed, and if not, then install it.